 “Fights break out, people park illegally, it’s chaos,” says Mayville, who notes that the situation has become progressively worse every summer as seasonal visitation has surged from 90,000 in 2012 to 137,000 in 2016.
 “You have the stress and chaos and high tempers.
 You see people not staying on the trails, incidents of graffiti and vandalism, people jumping into the lake, bringing dogs and degrading the overall experience for the responsible users.”

 Driven by complaints and an escalating public safety liability, the Forest Service in 2013 convened a stakeholder group (including the nearby town of Glenwood Springs, Garfield County, the Colorado State Patrol, and the Colorado Department of Transportation) to assess the situation and recommend a long-term solution.
-At press time, the group’s Hanging Lake Visitor Use Management Plan was set to be released for public comment in June.
+The group’s Hanging Lake Visitor Use Management Plan was released for public comment in June.
 The proposal, modeled after similar programs at Utah’s Zion National Park and Aspen’s Maroon Bells, calls for a reservation system that would require visitors to park at a remote lot in or around Glenwood Springs and pay for reserved seats on shuttle buses to and from the Hanging Lake trailhead, limiting the influx of daily visitors to no more than 615 (established as the site’s capacity, just under the weekday summer average, but nearly half the number that has inundated the lake on previous Fourth of July weekends).
 Pending public approval and assuming questions about funding and fees imposed by the shuttle service can be resolved, Mayville says the new management will go into effect as soon as the summer of 2018.

 “The bottom line is that there are more cars coming into this place than we can accommodate,” he stresses.
 “This has the potential to really improve the experience for our visitors, and give the trail and the lake a little bit of a break.”